-Obstructive sleep apnea is a sleep disorder, while sinusitis is a temporary infection.
+Obstructive sleep apnea is a sleep disorder, while sinusitis is a temporary inflammation of the sinus due to infection.
 With sinusitis, the nasal passages close off and block the airways when the individual is sleeping.
-It's different from OSA that occurs due to overly relaxed muscles.
+It’s different from OSA that occurs due to overly relaxed muscles.

 In a few research studies, obstructive sleep apnea has been shown associated with chronic rhino-sinusitis (CRS) or chronic sinusitis.
 However, the literature is inconsistent about the prevalence of OSA in chronic sinusitis (6).